 To make an appointment, your referring pediatrician or physician first will need to fax the scheduling form below to us at 512-406-6521.
-You will be contacted by a member of our scheduling team once the referral has been processed.

 Note that if your child is scheduled for a non-sedated auditory brainstem response (ABR), you should download our Non-Sedated ABR Instructions.